This page provides a history, as best as I can reconstruct, of my charitable donations.

 Around August 2010, I got in touch with a researcher and talked about partially funding some research related to low-cost private education in the developing world.
 We had extensive correspondence and phone conversations and in September 2010, I made a donation covering part of the costs of a new research project, with the understanding that any cost overruns would be covered by him.
 The project was successful (albeit with cost overruns).
 My contribution to the project was $7500.

-In December 2010, I made a donation of $5100 to VillageReach, my largest to the organization, bringing my total to-date donations to VillageReach at $8350.
+On December 22, 2010, I made a donation of $5100 to VillageReach, my largest to the organization, bringing my total to-date donations to VillageReach at $8350.
 After donating, I talked over the phone with VillageReach employee John Beale about VillageReach’s activities, to help me in future donation decisions.
+There is more detail on the donation process (as well as why I didn’t make a followup donation in 2011) at https://blog.givewell.org/2011/08/05/guest-post-from-vipul-naik/

 The rather huge amounts of money I donated in 2010 left me with fewer finances to make large donations in 2011.
 I also made a small investment in a for-profit company in September 2011, and this further weakened my financial position.
 I made only one charitable donation that year, to The Seasteading Institute, for $520, on May 31, 2011.